jmonroynieto/MAC/README.md

 - The input files need to be placed in the ./input folder.
 - The output file will be output to the ./output folder.

+### options
+For CLI options see `MAC2.0 -h`.

 ## Notification:

 - Because of some implementation issues, the MAs may be a little more than the original approach.

-- If you have multiple contig files (over 3) to merge, please try to merge any two of them first, then merge the result with the other files iteratively.
+- If you have multiple fasta files (over 3) to merge, please try to merge any two of them first, then merge the result with the other files iteratively.